LPG Gas Car: Does LPG Gas Auto Conversion Damage Engine?

 This is also referred to as ‘knocking’ and can cause harm to your engine.

-LPG for cars has an octane rating of approximately 100 which typically exceeds that of premium petrol fuels and the recommended octane rating for all production cars.
+LP gas cars have an octane rating of approximately 100 which typically exceeds that of premium petrol fuels and the recommended octane rating for all production cars.

 Octane rating is particularly important for cars with high-compression engines as they can be prone to pre-ignition.